-AUTOMATIC ANTI-GLARE REARVIEW MIRROR
+AUTOMATIC ANTI-GLARE REARVIEW MIRROR (if so equipped)

 The inside mirror is designed so that it automatically dims during night time conditions and according to the intensity of the headlights of the vehicle following you.
-The automatic anti-glare feature is activated when the ignition switch is placed in the ON position.
+The automatic anti-glare feature is activated when the ignition switch is in the ON position.